NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         // This will be used later to delete any indexes if it exists int rootBlock;

-        // Update the Slotmap for the block by indicating the slot as SLOT_UNOCCUPIED
+        // Update the Slotmap for the block by setting the slot as SLOT_UNOCCUPIED
         // Hint: use RecBuffer.getSlotMap and RecBuffer.setSlotMap

-        // Decrement the numEntries in the header of the block corresponding to the attribute catalog entry
-        // set back the header using RecBuffer.setHeader
+        /* Decrement the numEntries in the header of the block corresponding to the attribute catalog entry and then set back the header using RecBuffer.setHeader */

-        // If number of entries become 0, releaseBlock is called after fixing the Linked List.
+        /* If number of entries become 0, releaseBlock is called after fixing the linked list.
-        // Hint: Update to the linked list involves setting the left and right pointers of block
+        */
-        // adjacent to the released block appropriately. if (/*   header.numEntries == 0  */) {
+        if (/*   header.numEntries == 0  */) {
-            /* Standard Linked List Delete for a Block */
-            // Get the header of the left block and set it's rblock to this block's rblock
+            /* Standard Linked List Delete for a Block Get the header of the left block and set it's rblock to this block's rblock
+            */

             // create a RecBuffer for lblock and call appropriate methods

             if (/* header.rblock != -1 */) {
-                // Get the header of the right block and set it's lblock to this block's lblock
+                /* Get the header of the right block and set it's lblock to this block's lblock */
                 // create a RecBuffer for rblock and call appropriate methods

             } else {
                 // (the block being released is the "Last Block" of the relation.)
-                // update the Relation Catalog entry's LastBlock field for this relation with the block number of the previous block.
+                /* update the Relation Catalog entry's LastBlock field for this relation with the block number of the previous block. */ }
-            }

-            // (no need to check for empty lblock since attr catalog will never be empty)
+            // (since the attribute catalog will never be empty, we do not
+            //  need to handle that case)

             // call releaseBlock()
         }